PantACRO4life/MC-Server-Guide/Ranking.rst

 - **Administrator** :

-              Currently there is only one Admin being me, PantACRO4life.
+              Currently there is only one Admin, me, PantACRO4life.

 ___________________________________